apache/incubator-kie-tools/README.md

 - [kogito-data-index-postgresql](modules/kogito-data-index-postgresql): Installs and Configure the postgresql data-index jar inside the image.
 - [kogito-trusty-infinispan](modules/kogito-trusty-infinispan): Installs and Configure the infinispan trusty jar inside the image.
 - [kogito-trusty-redis](modules/kogito-trusty-redis): Installs and Configure the redis trusty jar inside the image.
+- [kogito-trusty-postgresql](modules/kogito-trusty-postgresql): Installs and Configure the PostgreSQL trusty jar inside the image.
 - [kogito-explainability](modules/kogito-explainability): Installs and Configure the explainability jar inside the image.
 - [kogito-epel](modules/kogito-epel): Configures the epel repository on the target image.
 - [kogito-graalvm-installer](modules/kogito-graalvm-installer): Installs the GraalVM on the target Image.